zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - (Aegis) AUKUS, NATO, CSAT, AAF factions (Aegis factions are beta/experimental so they could be used only via their dev branch versions of Aegis, Atlas and Opposing Force mods)
 - (Aegis) CHDKZ and Ion PMC Rival factions (Aegis factions are beta/experimental so they could be used only via their dev branch versions of Aegis, Atlas and Opposing Force mods) -->

+## 2.2
+### Changes
+- 3.3 Community Version integration - PATCOM AI, many improvements and fixes of various gameplay systems
+- Moved rebel Apex 4WD vehicles from Vehicle Black Market to general vehicle pool, they're accessible when Apex DLC is enabled
+- Static MGs will be available from start instead of War Level 2

+### Removals
+- Replaced rebel payload planes with just rebel planes, removed rebel faction vehicle category in templates
+- Removed ability to buy rebel repair vehicles after owning 4+ factories to make it more in line with fuel and ammo resources
+- Removed auto heal toggle menu due to overhauled AI from Antistasi CV port

 ## 2.1.11
 ### Changes
 - Fixed radio tower city influence presentation